gl-inet/docs3.x/docs/tutorials/how_to_use_vpn_and_dns_encryption_to_protect_your_privacy_with_glinet_router.md

 For OpenVPN, there are [some OpenVPN service providers](../openvpn_client/#get-your-configuration-file) we have tested, then please refer to [Setup OpenVPN Client](../openvpn_client).

+When the VPN is connecting, make sure your current IP address is the VPN provider's IP address.

 For make sure you always using VPN connect to Internet, please [Enable Internet Kill Switch](../internet_kill_switch).

 ## DNS leak test